nickerso/cellml-spec-sphinx-test/source/general-matters.rst

 1. Two CellML Infosets shall be equivalent if one can be transformed to another by making zero or more of the following changes:

-   1. Changing the representation the XML file in ways which do not change the XML Information Set represented
+   1. Changing the representation of the XML file in ways which do not change the XML Information Set represented.

    2. Adding, removing, and/or modifying comment information items.